TimoSci/eth-validator-checklist/README.md

 * `rake -T` will show all available tasks.

-* `rake checklist:all` will go through the entire checklist and report the failed checks.
+* `rake checklist` will go through the entire checklist and report the failed checks.
 Note: Some of the checks require sudo priviledges so you may need to enter a password if you are not a superuser.

 ### Perform checks manually via Ruby console